SpinalHDL/SpinalDoc-RTD/README.rst

    make latexpdf # for latex (will require latexpdf installed) make          # list all the available output format

-all the outputs will be in docs folder (for html: docs/html)
+All the outputs will be in docs folder (for html: docs/html).

-The Chinese version can be built by
+The Chinese version can be built by:

 .. code:: shell